TASBE/SBOL-Annotator/README.md

 - Install [Jupyter](https://jupyter.org/install) and [Python 3](https://www.python.org/downloads/) (if not installed already)

-_The following instructions must be run in command line:_
+_The following instruction must be run in command line:_
 Run `./install` to install the required modules and enable extensions.

 ### Instructions for Use